envmetagen/metabinkit/README.md

      - Useful to exclude particular taxa that are present in alignment results, but are known *for certain* not to occur in the DNA samples.
      **but see issues**
 5. Binning at species rank
-    - Remove alignments below the `--Species` %identity threshold.
+    - Remove alignments below the `-S, --Species` %identity threshold.
     - (optional) If each of the following are true:
       - `--sp_discard_sp` Discard species with sp. in the name
       -	`--sp_discard_mt2w` Discard species with more than two words in the name